An Introduction to Content Security Policy (CSP)

 July 26th, 2016 | By Jscrambler | 7 min read

-As a JavaScript developer, you’re no doubt painfully aware of some of the common vulnerabilities in web applications which are made possible by the language; most notably, XSS (Cross Site Scripting) attacks.
+As a JavaScript developer, CSP is a mandatory concept.
+You know some common vulnerabilities in web applications made possible by the language, most notably, XSS (cross-site scripting) attacks.

-At the root of XSS attacks is a simple premise; the injection of malicious code into your website or web application.
+At the root of XSS attacks is a simple premise: the malicious code injection into your website or web application.

-The first line of defense against XSS usually involves sanitizing user input, particularly anything which is later echoed back to the page.
-Content Security Policy is a subtly different approach to defending against similar types of attack.
+The first line of defense against XSS usually involves sanitizing user input, particularly anything that is later echoed back to the page.
+Content Security Policy is a subtly different approach to defending against similar types of attacks.
 In this article, we’ll look at it in more detail.

 Note that CSP is not a replacement for input sanitization, which remains as important as ever.
-Rather, it complements the best practices you’re already (hopefully!) following.
+It complements the best practices you’re already (hopefully!) following.

 The Basics of CSP